alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 ## Description of Optimization
 ### Magnitude-based weight pruning
-In magnitude-based weight pruning, model weights having values less than threshold, are made zero during training process.
+In magnitude-based weight pruning, model weights, having values less than a threshold, are made zero during the training process.
 It develops sparsity in the model which helps in model compression.
-We can also skip those zero weights during inference resulting improvement in latency.
-In unstructured pruning, individual weight connections are removed from a network by setting them to 0.
+We can also skip those zero weights during inference resulting in an improvement in latency.
+In unstructured pruning, individual weight connections are removed from a network by setting them to zero.
 In structured pruning, groups of weight connections are removed together, such as entire channels or filters.
-Unfortunately, structured pruning severely limits the maximum sparsity that limits both the performance and memory. improvements.
+Unfortunately, structured pruning severely limits the maximum sparsity that limits both performance and memory improvements.

 ![Picture8](https://github.com/alishafique3/Efficient-Machine-Learning_Optimizations-and-Benchmarking/assets/17300597/e4fe8f1c-6cdc-468d-b14d-af51bf0206da)

 ### Clustering
-Clustering, also called as weight sharing, helps to make models more memory-efficient by reducing the number of different weights values.
-In this process, weights of each layers are grouped into clusters.
-Within each cluster, all model weights share the same value which is known as centroid value of the cluster.
+Clustering, also called weight sharing, helps to make models more memory-efficient by reducing the number of different weight values.
+In this process, the weights of each layer are grouped into clusters.
+Within each cluster, all model weights share the same value which is known as the centroid value of the cluster.
 ![Picture7](https://github.com/alishafique3/Efficient-Machine-Learning_Optimizations-and-Benchmarking/assets/17300597/49b43d76-5dbf-44e2-a9e9-a9fdfba8f065)

 ### Quantization
-In Quantization, precision of of model weights, activation, input and output is decreased by reducing the the number of bits to represent numerical values.
-Using lower precision such as FP16 or INT8 as compared to FP32 makes the model memory-efficient and helps in faster execution.
+In Quantization, precision of the model weights, activation, input and output is decreased by reducing the the number of bits representing numerical values.
+Using lower precision such as FP16 or INT8 as compared to FP32, makes the model memory-efficient and helps in faster execution.
 In this technique, high-precision values are mapped into lower-precision values using quantization-aware training, post-training quantization or hybrid quantization which is combination of both.
-Quantization is helpful for deploying models in resource-constraied edge devices as it reduces computational and memory requirements with very small decrease in accuracy.
+Quantization is helpful for deploying models in resource-constraied edge devices as it reduces computational and memory requirements with acceptable accuracy.
 ![Picture6](https://github.com/alishafique3/Efficient-Machine-Learning_Optimizations-and-Benchmarking/assets/17300597/7d94bbe6-5934-4499-a4da-f4a2076f8438)